knu/userjs-google_alerts_opml/README.md

 # Download Google Alerts OPML

-This is a user that script for Greasemonkey/Tampermonkey that adds a "Download OPML" button to your Google Alerts page.
+This is a user script for Greasemonkey/Tampermonkey that adds a "Download OPML" button to your Google Alerts page.

 ## Author